raytho/sifap-cohort06/README.md

 ## Frontend

-You can get information about the project's source code in the /frontend folder The application is available to view at **[netlify](https://sifap.netlify.app/)**
+You can get information about the project's source code in the /frontend folder.
+The application is available to view at **[netlify](https://sifap.netlify.app/)**

 ## Backend

 You can get information about the project's API in the /server folder.
 The application is available to view at **[heroku](https://ancient-fortress-28096.herokuapp.com/)**

 ## Contributers